momegas/megabots/README.md

 [![Tests](https://github.com/momegas/qnabot/actions/workflows/python-package.yml/badge.svg)](https://github.com/momegas/qnabot/actions/workflows/python-package.yml)

-🤖 Megabots provides State-of-the-art, production ready bots made mega-easy, so you don't have to build them from scratch 🤯 Create a bot, now 🫵
+🤖 Megabots provides State-of-the-art, production ready LLM apps made mega-easy, so you don't have to build them from scratch 🤯 Create a bot, now 🫵

 The Megabots library can be used to create bots that: